 - If you are planning a day trip to Delos, keep in mind that the island is uninhabited and overnight stays on the island are not allowed.

-- At the lighthouse of Armenistis, on the northwestern tip of the island, you can enjoy one of the most beautiful sunsets in Mykonos.
+- At Armenistis lighthouse, on the northwestern tip of the island, you can enjoy one of the most beautiful sunsets in Mykonos.
 You can either access the lighthouse by car from a dirt road (it needs a little attention) or go on foot.

 The majestic Armenistis lighthouse of Mykonos